rmrk-team/evm-sample-contracts/contracts/Nestable/README.md

 In our case, the address of the owner should equal the parent token's smart contract, the ID should equal the parent NFT's ID and the boolean value of `isNft` should be set to `true`.
 If we would be calling the `directOwnerOf` one the parent NFT, the owner should be the same as the one returned from the `ownerOf`, ID should equal 0 and the `isNft` value should be set to `false`.
-The section covering these calls shoudl look like this:
+The section covering these calls should look like this:

 ````typescript
   console.log("Inspecting child NFT with the ID of 1");